turbobabr/Sketch-Plugins-Cookbook/README.md

 Starting from version 3.2 Sketch allows to set custom border radius for specific corner of rectangle shape.
 It was possible prior to 3.2, but there was no direct API.

-In order to set custom radiuses you use `-MSRectangleShape.setCornerRadiusFromComponents:(NSString*)compoents` instance method, where `components` is a string represents radiuses for every corner separated by `/` sybmols.

 ![Set Custom Border Radius](./docs/set_custom_border_radius_for_specific_corner.png)

-The sequence is the following: `left-top/right-top/right-bottom/left-bottom`.
+In order to set custom radiuses you use `-MSRectangleShape.setCornerRadiusFromComponents:(NSString*)compoents` instance method, where `components` is a string that represents radius values for every corner separated by `/` sybmols.
+The sequence is following: `left-top/right-top/right-bottom/left-bottom`.

 The following sample sets left-top and right-top corners of a selected rect shape to 15 points:
 ```JavaScript